 - Check out our Sweden self-drive tours

-- Related: Read about the top Swedish road trips for a variety of tour length
+- Related: Read about the top Swedish road trips for a variety of tour lengths

 Road trips in Norway

 Norway is known for its fantastic hiking opportunities, scenic fjords, and Viking history.
-As it is another large country there are many possibilities and places to visit on a two-week road trip.
+As it is another large country, you'll have many possibilities and places to visit on a two-week road trip.
 Here are our 2 favourite suggestions:

 West coast: Bergen, Trondheim and Stavanger

-While this itinerary may only be around 700km long, you can spend as much time as you wish along the way.
-It’s the beauty of a road trip as you choose where and what you stop to see!
+You may be able to drive this itinerary of 700 kilometres (435 miles) in a few days.
+But you can spend as much time as you wish along the way.
+It’s the beauty of a road trip as you choose where and what you stop to see.

 Bergen to Trondheim will take you inland via the lovely town of Loen, nestled between mountains.
 And on the way back, you’ll follow the beautiful coast of Norway.
 Explore the majestic fjords, renowned worldwide for their grandeur and beauty.

 You’ll also get to experience the Atlantic Ocean Road, one of Norway’s most scenic drives.
 And then sail back south via Bergen all the way to Stavanger.
-You could even take some time to go hiking the iconic Pulpit Rock too!
+You could even take some time to hike up the iconic Pulpit Rock too.

 - Browse Norwegian self-drive tours for a memorable road trip